 Your doctor may start you on a low dose of sertraline and gradually increase your dose, not more than once a week.

 It may take a few weeks or longer before you feel the full benefit of sertraline.
-Continue to take sertraline even if you feel well.
-Do not stop taking sertraline without talking to your doctor.
+Continue to take Zoloft even if you feel well.
+Do not stop taking this medication without talking to your doctor.
 If you suddenly stop taking sertraline, you may experience withdrawal symptoms such as nausea, sweating, depression, mood changes, frenzied or abnormally excited mood, irritability, anxiety, confusion, dizziness, headache, tiredness, seizures, ringing in the ears, numbness or tingling in the arms, legs, hands, or feet, difficulty falling asleep or staying asleep.

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
 Store it at room temperature and away from excess heat and moisture (not in the bathroom).

 Sertraline may cause side effects.
 Tell your doctor if any of these symptoms are severe or do not go away:

 Get medical help if you have any of the following side effects of Zoloft: